Flexion Therapeutics (NASDAQ:FLXN) PT Lowered to $14.00

-Flexion Therapeutics (NASDAQ:FLXN) had its price target cut by Credit Suisse Group from $17.00 to $14.00 in a research report issued to clients and investors on Thursday, Price Targets.com reports.
-The firm currently has an “outperform” rating on the specialty pharmaceutical company’s stock.
-Credit Suisse Group’s price target suggests a potential upside of 70.01% from the stock’s previous close.
+Flexion Therapeutics (NASDAQ:FLXN) had its target price cut by Credit Suisse Group from $17.00 to $14.00 in a research note issued to investors on Wednesday morning, Benzinga reports.
+They currently have an outperform rating on the specialty pharmaceutical company’s stock.

-A number of other research firms have also commented on FLXN.
-Zacks Investment Research lowered shares of Flexion Therapeutics from a “hold” rating to a “sell” rating in a research report on Thursday, May 6th.
-HC Wainwright restated a “buy” rating on shares of Flexion Therapeutics in a research note on Wednesday, April 14th.
-Royal Bank of Canada restated a “buy” rating on shares of Flexion Therapeutics in a research note on Sunday, April 18th.
-Wells Fargo & Company lowered their price objective on shares of Flexion Therapeutics from $16.00 to $15.00 and set an “overweight” rating on the stock in a research note on Wednesday, January 27th.
-Finally, Raymond James lowered their price objective on shares of Flexion Therapeutics from $18.00 to $16.00 and set a “strong-buy” rating on the stock in a research note on Tuesday, April 20th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating, nine have issued a buy rating and one has issued a strong buy rating to the company.
-The company currently has an average rating of “Buy” and a consensus price target of $19.60.
+Several other equities analysts also recently issued reports on the stock.
+Royal Bank of Canada restated a buy rating on shares of Flexion Therapeutics in a research note on Sunday, April 18th.
+HC Wainwright restated a buy rating on shares of Flexion Therapeutics in a research note on Wednesday, April 14th.
+Wells Fargo & Company decreased their price objective on shares of Flexion Therapeutics from $16.00 to $15.00 and set an overweight rating for the company in a research note on Wednesday, January 27th.
+Raymond James decreased their price objective on shares of Flexion Therapeutics from $18.00 to $16.00 and set a strong-buy rating for the company in a research note on Tuesday, April 20th.
+Finally, Zacks Investment Research downgraded shares of Flexion Therapeutics from a hold rating to a sell rating in a research note on Thursday, May 6th.
+One equities research analyst has rated the stock with a sell rating, one has issued a hold rating, nine have given a buy rating and one has assigned a strong buy rating to the company.
+The stock presently has a consensus rating of Buy and an average price target of $19.60.

 Flexion Therapeutics, Inc, a biopharmaceutical company, focuses on the discovery, development, and commercialization of therapies for the treatment of patients with musculoskeletal conditions in the United States.
 The company offers ZILRETTA, an intra-articular injection for the management of osteoarthritis (OA) knee pain.